Created by Laura Lippman

-A rock-solid collection from Tess' creator, featuring a couple of Tess stories, an "exclusive interview" of Tess by Lippman, and a hefty selection of some of the most dark, twisted and imaginative crime short stories being written today.
+A rock-solid collection from Tess’ creator, featuring a couple of Tess stories, an “exclusive interview” of Tess by Lippman, and a hefty selection of some of very dark, and very twisted crime short stories.
 Today Baltimore, tomorrow the world.

 The Thrilling Detective Review by James R. Winter

 - The Accidental Crime Novelist

 Lippman spills the beans on writing, journalism, her husband, crime fiction, Baltimore and the problem with dead women.
 (March 2019, topic.com)